sarl/sarl-jekyll-website/docs/official/reference/OOP.md

 * You cannot declare static initializers or member interfaces in an anonymous class.
 * An anonymous class can have static members provided that they are constant variables.

-<note>You can declare the following in anonymous classes: fields, extra methods
+> **_Note:_** You can declare the following in anonymous classes: fields, extra methods
-(even if they do not implement any methods of the supertype), instance initializers, local classes.
-However, you cannot declare constructors in an anonymous class.</note>
+> (even if they do not implement any methods of the supertype), instance initializers,
+> local classes.
+However, you cannot declare constructors in an anonymous class.

 ```sarl
 class HelloWorldAnonymousClasses {